-Welcome to our 11+ blog entry on the 11 Plus strategies.
-Our other 11+ blog entries are listed at the bottom of this page.
+Welcome to our 11+ blog entry on the using our 11 Plus strategies for passing the 11 plus.

 Over the years, 11-plus exams have become an increasingly competitive milestone for young students.
 These exams test a child in a number of areas – verbal reasoning, non-verbal reasoning, literacy and numeracy.
 The way your child scores on these exams determines whether or not they gain entry to their school of choice.

 It is increasingly common among parents to seek tutoring for the preparation of 11-plus.
 It’s true that expert 11-plus tuition can be worth its weight in gold.
 Tutors can guide your child through revision and prepare them with the most effective techniques and resources.
 It’s important to note, however, that there is a multitude of considerations beyond tuition that you need to factor in to ensure your child performs at their optimal level on the exam.

 Below, I’ve outlined some of the key points that you’ll need to take into account when preparing your child for the exam.
 In addition, I’ve offered some advice on how to tackle each effectively.

 The 11-plus tests a student on a variety of areas.
 These include reading comprehension, composition, and basic analytical mathematics, among others.

 It is perfectly natural that some children will take to some areas with more confidence and ability than others.
 Your child may be great at reading and writing, but he or she may have a hard time with maths.
 Conversely, he or she may be good at maths but may need to polish up their literacy skills.